 First and foremost, it is important to understand what you are trying to achieve with the material.
 What is its purpose?
 Choosing the right material all depends on what you need to do with it.
 For example, if you simply need foam to fill a gap, reticulated polyurethane foam would not be the best choice because it tends to be more expensive as it has extremely unique properties.
 On the other hand, if you needed a material for a filtration application in a lawn mower engine, reticulated polyurethane foam may be the most ideal option because of its distinctive quality as highly resistant to chemicals along with its high tensile, elongation and tear characteristics.
 If you are in need of a protective packaging, are you looking for packaging that provides superior cushioning or are you in need of packaging that can accommodate different products that must be easily identified?
 For the former, perhaps polyurethane foam makes the most sense because it provides excellent cushioning at a very reasonable cost, and for the latter, a thermoformed plastic may be the most effective option because of its clear, plastic rigid shell that keeps products in place.
 Or maybe you need a solution that offers advanced cushioning protection but is also tough and rigid?
 We can achieve both properties with our unique ability to thermoform and fabricate rigid plastics with foam.

 Certain materials simply make more sense for certain industries.
-For instance, molded fiber is not a practical medium for medical devices that need to be manufactured in clean room environments because it tends to particulate.
-On the other hand, we have an array of sterile foams, thermoplastic polyurethane films and PET plastics that are perfect for clean room manufacturers.
-Perhaps a marketing department is in need of a green packaging material to help support its recyclable initiatives.
-In that case, molded fiber would be the immediate choice.
+For instance, we have an array of sterile foams, thermoplastic polyurethane films and PET plastics that are perfect for the medical industry.
 As you can see, the principal determining factor in choosing the ideal material all depends on its function and the specific application.

 2) What is the quantity needed?